Corinne Hogden Robinson: Early life and education

 Corinne Hogden was born in Trempealeau County, Wisconsin, the daughter of Albert Julius Hogden and Nora Amanda Onsrud Hogden.
 Both of her parents were born in Wisconsin; three of her grandparents were immigrants from Norway.
 Her father was a carpenter.
 Her brother Allen worked for the United States State Department in Germany after World War II, and was an administrator at the New York Public Library.

+On Wednesday, August 30, 1922, Corinne Georgina Hogden of Ettrick represented Trempealeau County in the 1922 Wisconsin State Spelling Bee staged at the Wisconsin State Fair in West Allis, where she won that year's state spelling title.
+She was unable to advance to the national competition as that did not begin until 1925.

 In 1926, Hogden won $1000 as Wisconsin's female finalist in a national leadership contest sponsored by 4-H. She attended Gale College, where she was described as "the ranking scholar of the school" in 1925.
 She graduated from the University of Wisconsin–Madison in 1930, and completed a master's degree at the University of Cincinnati in 1934, with a thesis titled "Protein Metabolism in Nephrosis" (1933).
 In 1976, she was awarded a doctor of science degree by Drexel University.